gregorysobotka/Panopticon/readme.md

 ```

 ### Plans
-1. Containerizing all apps, running all apps locally will be as easy as `docker compose up`
+1. Completing missing CRUD requests, specifically Update and Delete
 2. Moving image diff from primary API to seperate service
 3. Export / Import for all configurations
 4. Inserting default capture sizes when a page is created

-5. Completing missing CRUD requests, specifically Update and Delete
+### Completed
+1. Containerizing all apps, running all apps locally will be as easy as `docker compose up`
-6. History app section which will show a full list previous comparisons that have been run
+2. History app section which will show a full list previous comparisons that have been run